jon-jacky/home/commonplace.md

 9 Dec 2016

 - www.rle.mit.edu/rgallager/documents/BooleShannon.pdf - Claude
-  Shannon's methods and accomplishments, lecture by Robert Gallager "Shannon's genius lay in finding the "right way", the "simple way" to look at everyday technical problems" "Searching for simplicity is really searching for intuitive understanding of a simplified version
+  Shannon's methods and accomplishments, lecture by Robert Gallager:
+  "Shannon's genius lay in finding the "right way", the "simple way" to look at everyday technical problems" "Searching for simplicity is really searching for intuitive understanding of a simplified version